Everyone should have access to safe water

 LIDIA LUCAS / Member of the water committee in Quiché Program, Guatemala.

 We [community mothers] teach that we should keep the water safe for consumption and that we should not misuse it, because it is a resource that can run out.
 Also, that we must comply with the payment, because we pay for the water supply service, not for the water itself.
 There is a whole system that works to provide us with water and whose functioning depends on us.

 SILVANA LOPEZ / Participant in the Y Kuaa project and treasurer of the Yakare'i 3 Bocas Sanitation Board, Department of Caaguazú in Paraguay.

 The Guanajuato Project's strategy for strengthening the value chain is something innovative that has a positive impact and reinforces the infrastructure work being done in the communities.
 This may also have a positive impact on Guanajuato's Secretariat of Social and Human Development, as it seeks to improve the living conditions of people in marginalized areas.

 JUAN GABRIEL SEGOVIA / Director of social management of the state water commission of Guanajuato (CEAG) - Government partner Lazos de Agua in Mexico.

-Entre dos aguas (Currently available only in Spanish)
+Entre dos aguas Podcast

 This podcast series is a sonorous journey around the challenges of providing water, sanitation and/or hygiene in 5 Latin American countries.
 "Between two waters" takes us to discover the stories, richness and diversity of the communities that are part of our program.
-Podcast in Spanish.